Polyvagal Therapy

 Benefits of Polyvagal-Informed Therapy

-During our sessions, we will explore how your body responds to stress and safety cues, identifying triggers that push you into states of fight, flight, or freeze.
+During our sessions, we will explore how your body responds to stress and safety cues, identifying triggers that push you into fight, flight, or freeze states.
 Through techniques such as breathwork, mindfulness, somatic experiencing, and co-regulation strategies, you will learn to move toward a more balanced nervous system state.
 This work can empower you to respond to life’s challenges with greater flexibility and resilience rather than feeling stuck in reactive patterns.

-Additionally, polyvagal-informed therapy provides a framework for understanding how early attachment wounds and past relational experiences shape our current ability to connect and trust.
-If you have experienced developmental trauma or grew up in an environment where emotional safety was lacking, therapy can help you create new, healthier patterns of relating to yourself and others.
+Additionally, Polyvagal Informed Therapy provides a framework for understanding how early attachment wounds and past relational experiences shape our current ability to trust and connect with others.
+If you have experienced developmental trauma or grew up in an environment where emotional safety was lacking, Polyvagal Informed Therapy can help you create new, healthier patterns of relating to yourself and others.

-I have worked with many individuals who have felt overwhelmed by anxiety, trauma, or emotional instability, and I have seen firsthand how polyvagal-informed therapy can foster deep healing.
-With my support, you can begin to cultivate a sense of inner safety and move toward emotional well-being.
+I have worked with many individuals who have felt overwhelmed by stress, anxiety, trauma, or emotional instability, and I have seen firsthand how Polyvagal Informed Therapy can foster deep healing.
+With my support, you can cultivate a sense of inner safety and move toward emotional well-being.

 The polyvagal theory, developed by Dr. Stephen Porges, explains how our nervous system shifts between states in response to perceived safety or danger.
 The three primary states include: